 Wet layup:

-This forming process combines fibre reinforcement and the matrix as they are placed on the forming tool.
-Reinforcing fibre layers are placed in an open mold, which is then saturated with a wet resin by pouring it over the fabric and working it into the fabric.
-The mold will be left for some time so that resin will cure, usually at room temperature.
+This forming process combines fiber reinforcement and the matrix as they are placed on the forming tool.
+Reinforcing fiber layers are placed in an open mold, which is then saturated with a wet resin by pouring it over the fabric and working into the fabric.
+The mold will be left for some time so that the resin will cure, usually at room temperature.
 Although heat can sometimes be used to make sure it is properly cured.
 A vacuum bag is used to compress a wet layup.
 Glass fibers are the most common for this process, which result is known as fiberglass.
 It is used to make products like skis, canoes, surfboards, etc.

 Resin transfer molding:

-This forming process of fibre-reinforced plastic is also called resin infusion.
+This forming process of fiber-reinforced plastic is also called resin infusion.
 Fabrics are laid into a mold into which wet resin is injected.
 Resin is typically pressurized and forced into a cavity that is under vacuum in resin transfer molding.
-The resin is entirely pulled into the cavity under vacuum in vacuum-assisted resin transfer molding.
+The resin is entirely pulled into the cavity under a vacuum in vacuum-assisted resin transfer molding.
 This process ensures precise tolerance and detailed shaping.
 Although it sometimes fails to fully saturate the fabric leading to spots in the final shape.

 Filament winding:

-In this process, there is are machines that pull fibre bundles through a wet bath of resin and wound over a rotating steel mandrel in specific orientations.
+In this process, there are machines that pull fiber bundles through a wet bath of resin and wound over a rotating steel mandrel in specific orientations.
 Parts are cured either at room temperature or elevated temperatures.
 The mandrel is extracted, leaving a final geometric shape, although it is left in some situations.

 Pultrusion:

 Fibre bundles and slit fabrics are pulled through a wet bath of resin which then formed the rough part shape.
-Saturated material is extruded from a heated closed die, which is cure while being continuously pulled through the die.
-Most end products of pultrusion are structural shapes, i.e. I beam, angle, channel, and flat sheet.
+Saturated material is extruded from a heated closed die, which is cured while being continuously pulled through the die.
+Most end products of pultrusion are structural shapes, i.e. beam, angle, channel, and flat sheet.
 The materials can be used to create all sorts of fiberglass structures like ladders, handrail systems tanks, platforms, pipes, and pump supports.

 Chopper gun:

-Continuous strands of fiberglass are pushed through a hand-held gun that both chops the strands and join them with a catalyzed resin such as polyester.
+Continuous strands of fiberglass are pushed through a hand-held gun that both chops the strands and joins them with a catalyzed resin such as polyester.
 The impregnated chopped glass is then shot onto the mold surface in the appropriate thickness and design the human operator thinks is right.
 The chopper gun process is ideal for large production runs at economical cost, but it produces geometric shapes with less strength than other molding processes and has poor dimensional tolerance.

-Advantages and disadvantages of fibre-reinforced plastic
+Advantages and disadvantages of fiber-reinforced plastic

 Advantages:

-- FRPs has high strength
+- FRPs have high strength

 - They have a high modulus of elasticity